socketsupply/nat-traversal-spec/SPEC.md

     - `.output` MUST be set to this `.config.localPort`
     - `.reset` MUST be either `0` or this `.restart`
     - `.timestamp` MUST be the timestamp this message was received
-  - IF there are no other peers in the swarm
+  - IF there are no other peers in the swarm then return
-    - return early
   - Send `MsgConnect` randomly to `min(swarm.length, MsgConnect.peers)` peers
     - IF the peer to receive the message has `.nat` of type `Hard`
       - it MUST connect to peers with `.nat` type `Easy` OR peers with the same `.address` (peers on the same nat)
     - IF peers is `0`, the sender of the `MsgJoin` joins the swarm but doesnt send any `MsgConnect`
     - IF there are no other connectable peers
-      - Send a message of type `MsgError` and return
+      - Send a message of type `MsgError` and then return
         - `.id` MUST be to `MsgJoin.swarm`
         - `.peers` MUST be set to the length of the swarm
         - `.call` MUST be set to `join`
-    - For each peer, call this `.connect`
+    - For each peer
       - call this `.connect` method
         - the first arugment is the random PeerId
         - the second argument is the new `PeerId
         - the third argument is the `SwarmId`
         - the fouth argument is this `.localPort`
       - call this `.connect` method
-        - the first argument is the new `PeerId
+        - the first argument is the new `PeerId`
-        - the second arugment is the random PeerId
+        - the second arugment is the random `PeerId`
         - the third argument is the `SwarmId`
         - the fouth argument is this `.localPort`